 1. Who are the new players?

-China landed a rover on the moon in 2019 and launched a mission to return there in late 2020 to collect samples.
-It also intends to establish a lunar research base with its own astronauts.
-India plans a second uncrewed moon landing in 2021, after an attempt failed in 2019.
-It also has astronauts training for a planned orbital flight aboard an Indian spacecraft, Gaganyaan.
-The United Arab Emirates flew its first astronaut on a Russian spacecraft in 2019, dispatched a probe to Mars in July 2020 and plans to send an uncrewed spacecraft to the moon in 2024.
+China landed a rover on the moon in 2019 and brought back its first lunar samples in December 2020.
+It also intends to establish a lunar research base with its own astronauts and succeeded in putting a rover on the surface of Mars this year.
+India plans a further uncrewed moon landing after an attempt failed in 2019 and also has astronauts training for a planned orbital flight aboard an Indian spacecraft, Gaganyaan.
+The United Arab Emirates flew its first astronaut on a Russian spacecraft in 2019, put a scientific satellite into orbit around Mars in February 2021 and plans to send an uncrewed spacecraft to the moon in 2024.
 The European Space Agency has probes exploring the solar system and is developing a moon lander.

 Deep-space exploration might provide clues to life elsewhere, and insight into how humans could adapt to much harsher environments.
 Venturing farther into the solar system would drive technologies in areas such as laser communications and radiation shielding.
 Mars is a priority for NASA and the central goal for Musk, who envisions a self-sustaining city.
-At the end of 2020, China, the UAE and the U.S. all had probes heading for the red planet, almost half a century after the first spacecraft landed there.
+On Feb.
+18, 2021, NASA succeeded in landing a robot rover on the red planet to search for signs of ancient microbial life, about half a century after the first spacecraft touched down there.
+Earlier the same month, a Chinese spacecraft reached Martian orbit, carrying a rover which descended to the surface of the planet in May.
 Meanwhile ESA and Japan had a spacecraft en route to Mercury.

 Rare minerals are one possibility.
 Asteroid mining is an idea reflected in science fiction from Jules Verne to Antoine de Saint-Exupery.
 Japan landed a probe on an asteroid in 2019, and NASA achieved a similar feat in October 2020, scooping up samples.
 Asteroid mining may have larger scientific benefits than economic ones, making space travel more feasible: Water on asteroids could help produce propellant or be used to address radiation.